General

 There are a few different ways that you can check your website’s Core Web Vital Stats.
 One way is to use the Google PageSpeed Insights tool.
 This tool will give you a report of how your website is performing on mobile and desktop devices.
 Another way to check your website’s performance is to use the WebPageTest tool.
 This tool will give you a more detailed report of your website’s performance.

 Additionally, consulting with expert webflow agencies can provide a comprehensive approach to optimizing your website.
-These agencies specialize in leveraging advanced tools and strategies to ensure your website not only meets but exceeds performance standards.
+Webflow agencies specialize in leveraging advanced tools and strategies to ensure your website not only meets but exceeds performance standards.

 If you find that your website is not performing well on either of these tools, there are a few things that you can do to improve your website’s performance.
 One thing that you can do is to optimize or compress your images.
 You can also minify your CSS and JavaScript files.
 You can also use a content delivery network (CDN) to improve your website’s performance.